 - Melodies to accompany the song lyrics are not necessary, but if desired, melodies can be included with the competition submission in the form of sheet music.

-- Fill out the form including a brief (100 word) description of the song lyrics (link will be posted in the near future).
+- Fill out the online submission and consent form (link will be posted in the near future).
+We are no longer requiring a written description of the song lyrics.

 - VIDEO COMPETITION